-Sex & Nudity: 4/10 A police officer jokes about her several sexual encounters at murder sites, such as "having a midnight gobble" (referencing oral sex) at the scene of a death where a man supposedly died while cooking at night and "having [her] top off in a layby" where a couple died from decapitation.
-Some may see these comments as disrespectful, they are intended to be comical.
+The police officers regularly use crude double-entendres to joke about a female officer's sexual encounters, sometimes while she investigates murder sites.
+Some may see these comments as disrespectful or offensive but they are intended to be comical as she joins in with the comments.
 We see a woman wearing a pair of fake breasts above her shirt.
 A man has a relationship with a much younger woman.
 Another man mentions that woman had another sexual relationship with another older man.
 Nick Frost's character mentions twice that a woman was fingered.

-Violence & Gore: 10/10 The violence here is more graphic than the violence in other action movies, such as Terminator 2: Judgement Day.
 The film has several violent images throughout.
 Most of the more explicit violence is brief and some violent scenes are comedic in tone.
 It is offscreen or implied, as quick cuts and camera angles obstruct direct view of physical attacks.
 A police officer is seen breaking into a crime den and shooting criminals.
-No blood shown.
+No blood is shown.
 The same police officer gets stabbed by a man in a montage in the beginning; the knife is shown protruding from his palm and blood spurts upon impact.
 A killer decapitates a man and woman with an axe.
 There is blood spraying around but the killing is not seen explicitly, however we later see their decapitated heads on a road.
-A man gets hit in the head with an hard object.
+A man gets hit in the head with a hard object.
 He is then seen unconscious with a bloodied head from the impact.
 The murderer later blows his house up and we see his charred corpse.
-A killer pushes a spire from a church roof onto a man standing below.
+A killer pushes a concrete spire from a church roof onto a man standing below.
 The structure lands on the man, spiked side down, destroying his head and inserting onto his neck, as blood and gore spray around.
 He stands for a bit, then falls over.
 His mutilated corpse is shown.
 Very graphic, this is the most violent and gory scene in the film.
 A policeman threatens to decapitate someone.
 He doesn't.
 A mysterious hooded figure kills a woman by shoving hedge shears into her throat.
 Blood squirts onto a window and we see the woman screaming in pain.
-She dies.
 A tomb full of rotting corpses (including the corpses of children) is found.
 A man trips and gets impaled by a miniature church; a spike is shown protruding from beneath his lower jaw out of his mouth (blood spurts) as he is unable to move.
 He survives.
 A little less graphic than the previous scene involving a church.
 There is a large shootout during the third act of the film.
 Many people are shot but none of them fatally (shot in the arm, foot, or hand).
 Little blood.
 During this shootout, a man has a large bear trap fall on his head and a woman hits her head on the hood of a car (brief blood splatter in both these scenes).
-A police officer kicks an old lady in the face, causes a old lady's head to have a bloody impact with a car bonnet and also trips up a elder gentleman.
+A police officer kicks an old lady in the face, causing the lady's head to have a bloody impact with a car bonnet and also trips up an elder gentleman.
 They all survive.
 However, the victims are all part of a secret murder cult.
-A man is shot with a old musket.
+A man is shot with an old musket.
 Fairly bloody, but he survives.
 A man trips on a bomb, causing an entire building to explode.